 - Many devotees believe that to impress Lord Vishnu and Goddess Lakshmi, you should not wash clothes on Thursday.

-- Wearing yellow Sapphire or Pokhraj helps control Jupiter, the planet of Lord Vishnu.
+- Wearing yellow Sapphire or Pokhraj helps control Jupiter, the planet of Lord Brihaspati.

 Sometimes you will see Lord Vishnu lying on the right side with numerous snakes over him.
-These snake denote the mind and the heads show different passions and desires of an individual.
-It is believed that the snake kills its victim with the venom; similarly an uncontrolled mind destroys the world.
-Two snakes are coiled around Lord Vishnu and this shows that He has control over all the desires and passions of His devotees.
-There is a belief that, "To impress Lord Vishnu and win His heart, you should control your desires and be happy with whatever you have.
-Lord Vishnu will Himself fulfill all your wishes."
+These snakes denoting the mind, show the different passions and desires of an individual.
+It is believed that the snake kills its victim with the venom.
+Similarly, an uncontrolled mind destroys the world.
+Snakes coiled around Lord Vishnu signifies that he has control over all the desires and passions of his devotees.
+There is a belief that, "To impress Lord Vishnu and win his heart, you should control your desires and be happy with whatever you have.
+Lord Vishnu will then fulfill all your wishes."

 Lord Vishnu has appeared in different avatars to curb evil and bring peace and happiness on Earth.
 He took many forms in order to reestablish Dharma in the world.
 Given below are some of his most popular incarnations.

 - Narasimha - a lion face man who killed demon King Hiranyakashipu